777arc/textbook/content/link_budgets.rst

 -Antenna pointing imperfections
 -Rain

 The plot below shows atmospheric loss in dB/km, over frequency (we will usually be < 40 GHz).
-If you take some time to understand the y-axis you'll see that short range communications below 40 GHz, that are less than 1 km, have 1 dB or less of atmosphieric loss, and thus we can usually ignore it.
+If you take some time to understand the y-axis you'll see that short range communications below 40 GHz, that are less than 1 km, have 1 dB or less of atmospheric loss, and thus we can usually ignore it.
 When atmospheric loss really comes into play is with satellite communications, where the signal has to travel many km through the air.

 .. image:: ../_static/atmospheric_attenuation.PNG
    :scale: 80 %